-As part of each assessment cycle, you will have a conference with your administrator.
-At this conference you will receive feedback based on the Program Coordinator and Dean Standards rubric and discuss next steps for professional growth.
+As part of each assessment cycle, your administrator will meet with you to share her/his scores, provide feedback, and discuss next steps for professional growth.

 If your administrator makes at least two attempts to schedule a conference with you prior to the Cycle deadline and you are unable to meet or unresponsive, the assessment will be valid without the conference.
 Valid attempt methods include, but are not limited to, phone calls, text messages, emails, notes in your school inbox, and/or in-person conversations.